What is the best route to travel overland from Europe to Asia?

 Alright, next route:

-3.2 Route B: Traveling overland from Europe to Central Asia and China
+3.2 Route B: From Europa to China across Central Asia by land

 (Turkey/ Russia -) Georgia – Azerbaijan – Kazakhstan – (Uzbekistan – Tajikistan – Kyrgyzstan) – China – Vietnam